In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 7. Explore the island’s vast landscapes and spectacular views from the many peaks and cliffs.

-Nothing beats standing at the edge of a cliff in Madeira, feeling the wind in your hair and gazing at the endless horizon.
+It is very freeing to stand at the edge of a cliff in Madeira, feeling the wind in your hair and gazing at the endless horizon.
 Here are some of the best ways to experience the landscapes and views:

 Pico do Arieiro